Skip to main content

 Alta Prinsloo

-Alta Prinsloo became the Chief Executive Officer of the Pan African Federation of Accountants (PAFA) in 2020.
-She is an executive who is accomplished in strategic planning, capacity building, program implementation, and partnership development.
+Alta Prinsloo is the Chief Executive Officer of the Pan African Federation of Accountants (PAFA).

 Ms. Prinsloo joined the International Auditing and Assurance Standards Board in 2002, and served as deputy director before transitioning to IFAC, where she has served in various executive roles, including governance & nominations, strategic planning, risk management, finance, operations & information technology, human resources, and intellectual property.
 She has also overseen a wide variety of initiatives, including accountancy capacity building, Accountability.
 Now. – an initiative focused on transparency and accountability in the public sector, the IFAC Member Compliance program, professional accountants in business and in small- and medium-sized practices, and the Knowledge Gateway.